poanchen/auto-submit-pro-unlimited-work-hours-form/README.md

 # auto-submit-pro-unlimited-work-hours-form

 Custom script to automatically submit the pro-unlimited work hours form.
+(At [here](https://www.quora.com/What-software-or-script-have-you-created-that-made-a-difference-to-your-co-workers), I also briefly talked about how this script will make a difference to my co-workers in a good way)

 ## Why is this useful?